 Last night, my Justin Bieber virginity was broken.
 That's right.
 I, for the first time, not only heard one of his songs, but saw one of his music videos.
 I can't say I particularly liked the song, but I did make one observation that I wanted to share: I believe Justin Bieber strongly resembles a butch teenage lesbian.
 Not that I'm attracted to Justin in any way, shape or form, but he would make one sexy dyke given a small boob job.
 Maybe one day he'll be featured on one of my favorite websites, Men Who Look Like Old Lesbians.

-On a separate note, life has been very interesting in our household as of late.
-You see, the wife and I naturally have very different hormonal make-ups.
-I tend to be more estrogen filled, the wife leans toward the more testosterone-filled end.
-In hopes of increasing her fertility, she started on estrogen pills last week.
+On a separate note, I think maybe I've been ingesting too many soy products as my doctor told me my estrogen levels are through the roof fight now.
+No shock that I'm gay, but tests usually show me to have higher testosterone.
 The results have been nothing short of hilarious.
-Not only have there been some physical amplifications that I'm quite pleased with, but I actually caught her crying to Tegan and Sara after eating 7 mini chocolate bars.
-I feel like the pills are helping her gain a deeper understanding of some of my crazy actions...like why I bawl to the Indigo Girls for hours just before "that time" of the month rolls around.
+Not only have there been some physical amplifications that I'm quite pleased with, but I actually caught myself crying to Tegan and Sara after eating 7 mini chocolate bars.
+Hopefully my body remedies this on it's own soon, because I refuse to live 24/7/365 PMS-ing like when I bawl to the Indigo Girls for hours just before "that time" of the month rolls around.

-Hormonal fluctuations aside, we've been very busy ladies promoting our lesbian night, MaNiC, that I wrote about last week.
+Hormonal fluctuations aside, I've been very busy ladies promoting a lesbian night, MaNiC, that I wrote about last week.
 Our kick-off event was nothing short of successful, and this week will be even better.
 If you're a girl who likes girls and lives in the Los Angeles area, come check it out.
 This week's theme is "Anonymous Numbers Night" where you'll have the chance to anonymously describe a girl you think is cute, then write your number next to the description and drop the note in a fish bowl.
-Jane and I will dole out the numbers after midnight, and being the little Yentes that we are, hopefully create some happy couples.
+The numbers will be doled out after midnight, and being the little Yente that I am, the organizers are hoping to create some happy couples.
 Special shout-out to my homeslice QuarryGirl for doing a post to help us promote.

 Have a great week!